Jake Sully: Reception

 For his performance in Avatar, Worthington won the Saturn Award for Best Actor for his performance as Sully at the 36th Saturn Awards.
 He was subsequently nominated a second time for his performance in Avatar: The Way of Water at the 51st Saturn Awards.

 In 2022, Worthington was nominated for the Washington D.C.
 Area Film Critics Association award for Best Motion Capture Performance for his performance in The Way of Water.
-However, the award ultimately ended up going to his co-star Zoe Saldana.
+However, the award ultimately ended up going to his co-star Zoe Saldaña.